Michael Aresco

 Michael L. "Mike" Aresco is an American college sports and television executive.
-Aresco was the commissioner of the American Athletic Conference (AAC/The American), a college athletics conference, from its de facto formation in 2013 until his retirement on May 31, 2024.
+Aresco was the commissioner of the American Athletic Conference (AAC/The American), a college athletics conference now known as the American Conference, from its de facto formation in 2013 until his retirement on May 31, 2024.
 He was the last commissioner of the old Big East Conference from August 14, 2012 to June 30, 2013.
 He continued as commissioner of The American, the legal successor to the old Big East, when that league formally began operations on July 1, 2013.

 Early life

 The grandson of Italian immigrants, Aresco grew up in Connecticut and worked for an uncle's company in his teens, working in manual labor in various construction-related jobs.
 He went on to graduate from Tufts University's Fletcher School of Law and Diplomacy and the University of Connecticut School of Law.
 He practiced law privately in Hartford, Connecticut for several years.